 Two generations, different worldviews and opposite paths of life.
-Paweł Pawlikowski’s Oscar-winning movie Ida (2013) is a stirringly emotional Polish drama that evokes the societal and individual remorse of post-World War II Poland through a conservative novice nun and an alcoholic, lecherous judge.
+Pawel Pawlikowski’s Oscar-winning movie Ida (2013) is a stirringly emotional Polish drama that evokes the societal and individual remorse in post-World War II Poland through the eyes of a conservative novice nun and an alcoholic, lecherous judge.

 Trapped in the past

 One of the greatest strengths of the film is undoubtedly the brilliantly built-up characters: while Ida (played by Agata Trzebuchowska) is a deep-set eyed, young and virgin orthodox Catholic nun living in a convent, Wanda (Agata Kulesza) once a prestigious communist judge nicknamed “Red Wanda”, is an upper class, hard-drinking middle-aged woman who frequently engages in casual sexual relationships.